ProtectMyID Review 2025

 Did You Know?
 Your VantageScore and FICO scores can vary dramatically.
 It’s good to keep an eye on both.

 Next on the list was taking a look at our credit reports.
-Here’s where things got a little dicy.
-As expected, our Experian credit score was readily available.
-We’d show you, but our design guy would have to spend hours blurring out all of the personal information.
-Trust us when we say it was super detailed and well-organized.
-A quick rundown of what we could sift through included:
+As expected, our Experian credit score was readily available but we could also send requests for reports from Equifax and TransUnion.
+Here’s a quick rundown of what we could sift through in the Experian report:

 • Scores